-East Liberty Family Health Care Center has been caring for children for more than 30 years at offices in East Liberty and Lincoln-Lemington.
+East Liberty Family Health Care Center has been caring for children for more than 30 years at offices in East Liberty, the Hill District, and Lincoln-Lemington.

 Our courteous and knowledgeable staff works hard from first contact to make every visit to our office positive.
 Whether it’s your child’s first visit, a well-child checkup, or sick encounter, we strive to make sure you and your child are always comfortable and informed.